zulip/zulip/docs/development/setup-vagrant.md

 Now you are ready for [Step 2: Get Zulip Code.](#step-2-get-zulip-code)

+(Note: **Do not use GitHub Desktop client** for cloning or any such future operations on the zulip code since it disables the symlinks and ignores the above configuration resulting into raising errors in the zulip development environment.)

 ### Step 2: Get Zulip Code

 1. In your browser, visit <https://github.com/zulip/zulip>